Attharya/Kelompok-5/README.md

 - The main ATM transaction menu (`ATM SEDERHANA`) with options 1–4
 - The current account balance with a `Rp` prefix, as a plain number (no thousands separator), e.g. `Rp 1500000`
 - A one-line success message for deposits and withdrawals with the updated balance
+- A rejection message when a deposit or withdrawal amount is 0, negative, or not a valid number
 - A plain "Saldo tidak mencukupi." message when a withdrawal exceeds the balance, with no exclamation mark and no balance shown
+- A "Pilihan menu tidak valid." message for an unrecognized menu option
 - A thank-you message on exit, with **no final balance shown**
-- No message at all for an unrecognized menu option
-- If text is entered instead of a number, the balance becomes invalid and every balance shown afterward is affected, until the program is restarted

 ---

 ![Demo Running](https://github.com/Attharya/Kelompok-5/blob/main/GIF%202%20(1).gif?raw=true)